I’ve wanted to do this for a long time. What you’re reading is an experiment and the result of an experiment.

 - BBQ sauce

 Now just by listing out these words I’ve captured many more semantically relevant words and phrases related to smoked pork butt.
-Keep in mind, this post is a shameless test, I don’t recommend just listing out your TF-IDF terms in your content.
+Keep in mind, this post is a shameless test, I don’t recommend just listing out your semantic analysis terms in your content.

 Think about it, how easy is it to bring up words like pork shoulder, smoker, dry rub, and brown sugar in an article about smoker pork butt?
 As evidenced by the last sentence, pretty easy.